The Solution to an Impulse Control Problem Motivated by Optimal Harvesting: The solution to the control problem

 where \be M_T^\zeta = \int _0^T e^{-\Lambda _t^\zeta} \sigma (X_t^\zeta) w' (X_t^\zeta) \, \di W_t . \ee Since $\Delta X_t^\zeta \equiv X_t^\zeta - X^\zeta_{t-} = - \Delta \zeta_t \leq 0$, we can see that

 In view of these observations and the fact that $w$ satisfies the HJB equation (\ref{HJB}), we derive

 We next consider any sequence $(\tau_n)$ of bounded localising times for the local martingale $M^\zeta$.
-Recalling that $h$ and $w$ are both bounded from below, we use Fatou's lemma, the monotone convergence theorem and the admissibility condition (\ref{AC}) to observe that (\ref{VTineq1}) implies that
+Recalling Assumption~\ref{A5}.(ii) as well as the fact that $h$ and $w$ are both bounded from below, we use Fatou's lemma, the monotone convergence theorem and the admissibility condition (\ref{AC}) to observe that (\ref{VTineq1}) implies that

 where $w^- (x) = - \min \bigl\{ 0, w(x) \bigr\}$.

 {\em Proof of (I)\/.} First, consider any $x \in \mbox{} ]0, \beta[$.
 In view of the results in Theorem~\ref{lem:beta-gamma}, the $\beta$-$\gamma$ strategy $\zeta^\star$ characterised by the points $\beta^\star$ and $\gamma^\star$ is such that \ben J_x (\zeta^\star) = R_h (x) + \frac{\psi (x)}{\psi (\beta^\star) - \psi (\gamma^\star)} \biggl( R_h (\gamma^\star) - R_h (\beta^\star) + \int _{\gamma^\star}^{\beta^\star} k(s) \, \di s - c \biggr) . \een On the other hand, the identity $F(\gamma^\star, \beta^\star) = - c$ and the definition (\ref{F}) of $F$ imply that \be \frac{R_\Theta' (\beta^\star)}{\psi' (\beta^\star)} = \frac{R_\Theta (\beta^\star) - R_\Theta (\gamma^\star) + c} {\psi (\beta^\star) - \psi (\gamma^\star)} . \ee In view of the identity (\ref{Rh-RTheta}), this expression is equivalent to \be \frac{R_\Theta' (\beta^\star)}{\psi' (\beta^\star)} = \frac{1}{\psi (\beta^\star) - \psi (\gamma^\star)} \biggl( R_h (\beta^\star) - R_h (\gamma^\star) - \int _{\gamma^\star}^{\beta^\star} k(s) \, \di s + c + K_\infty \bigl( \psi (\beta^\star) - \psi (\gamma^\star) \bigr) \biggr) . \ee However, this result, the definition (\ref{w-sol}) of $w$ and (\ref{J*}) imply that $J_x (\zeta^\star) = w(x)$, which, combined with (\ref{J<w}), establishes (\ref{supJ=w}) as well as the optimality of $\zeta^\star$.
 The corresponding claims for $x \geq \beta$ are immediate.